Quantumofcosmos/quantumofcosmos.github.io/_posts/2018-05-29-Basics-of-Python.md

 ---
 layout: post
 title: Basics of Python
-subtitle: A complete jittery beginner's guide
+subtitle: A complete jittery beginner's guide to python
 ---

 In this post we will see the basics of python language including installation, datatypes and other features of python.